i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 The secret alpha and the blinded keys are calculated as follows:

+GENERATE_ALPHA(destination, date, secret), for all parties:

 .. raw:: html

   {% highlight lang='text' %}
-GENERATE_ALPHA(destination, date, secret), for all parties:
+// GENERATE_ALPHA(destination, date, secret):
   // secret is optional, else zero-length
   A = destination's signing public key stA = signature type of A, 2 bytes big endian (0x0007 or 0x000b)